kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 Your final report must be written using R Markdown.
 All team members must contribute meaningfully to the analysis and are responsible for what's contained in the final report.
 Before you finalize your report, make sure the printing of code chunks is turned off with the option `echo = FALSE`.

-**Submit the final report on Canvas under the <i>Written Report</i> assignment on Gradescope.** Your final report must match your RStudio Cloud repository *exactly*.
+**Submit the final report on Canvas under the <i>Final Report & Repo</i> assignment.** Your final report must match your RStudio Cloud repository *exactly*.
 The mandatory components of the report are below.
 You are free to add additional sections as necessary.
 The report, including visualizations, should be **no more than 10 pages long.** There is no minimum page requirement; however, you must comprehensively address all of the aspects mentioned below.

 The written report is worth 45 points, broken down as follows: